 Pokhara may be one of the most peaceful cities.
-It's a perfect place to relax yourself and admire the fantastic natural beauty.
+It's a perfect place to relax and admire the fantastic natural beauty.

 The Phewa Lake surrounded by mountains is a lovely lake with charming views.
-Take a private boat ride to experience the serenity of the Lake in the morning, and you may see the snow-cladded mountains on clear days.
-Take a leisure stroll along the scenic lake, stop at one of the many lakeside cafes, and enjoy the splendid scenery in sight, you may feel the time seems to stand still here.
+Take a private boat ride to experience the serenity of the Lake in the morning, and you may see the snow-clapped mountains on clear days.
+Take a leisure stroll along the scenic lake, stop at one of the many lakeside cafes, and enjoy the splendid scenery in sight, you may feel that time seems to stand still here.

-With Phewa Lake as the water source, the Devi's Fall is a beautiful waterfall.
+With Phewa Lake as the water source, Devi's Fall is a beautiful waterfall.
 The water of this fall forms an underground tunnel after reaching the bottom, and goes into an underground cave called Gupteshwor Mahadev or "cave beneath the ground".
 Go to the cave, you can see where the falls flow into.

 Walk a few minutes up to the World Peace Pagoda on the tip of a mountain, you may find inner peace here, take in a gorgeous panoramic view of the entire Pokhara and Phewa Lake, and click many beautiful pictures.

 If you are interested in mountains, there is a chance to know more about them.
 You can pay a visit to the International Mountain Museum right at the footsteps of the Himalayan range to learn past and present developments related to mountains and mountaineering around the world, the culture and lifestyle of mountain people, the flora and fauna, etc. from the exhibits.